Boma State: History

 Before Boma State was created on 2 October 2015, the area existed as a special administrative unit under called Greater Pibor Administrative Area (GPAA) which is headed by a Chief Administrator whose status is like that of state Governor.
 This came in an attempt to end the conflict that devastated Jonglei State for three years.
 The fighter demanded autonomy from Jonglei State government which marginalized the minorities such Murle, Anyuak, Jie and Kachipo.

 On 2 October 2015, President Salva Kiir issued a decree establishing 28 states in place of the 10 constitutionally established states.
 The decree established the new states largely along ethnic lines.
 A number of opposition parties and civil society groups challenged the constitutionality of the decree.
 Kiir later resolved to take it to parliament for approval as a constitutional amendment.
 In November the South Sudanese parliament empowered President Kiir to create new states.

 Baba Medan Konya was appointed as the Governor for Boma State on 24 December 2015.
 In February 2018, David Yau Yau became the state's governor.
 The state was dissolved in 2020.

 Geography

 Boma State was located in the Greater Upper Nile region and it bordered the states of Akobo to the northwest, Imatong to the southwest, Kapoeta to the southeast, Jonglei to the west, and the country of Ethiopia to the east.

-It hosted Boma National Park, one of the largest national parks in Africa.
+It host Boma National Park, one of the largest national parks in Africa.